Home Improvement Contractor License Requirements by State [Guide]

 Ben Hafeman began his career at Time Investment Company (TIC) as a seasonal worker in the summer of 2020.
 Over the years, he has developed robust skills in the customer care and collections department, gaining a solid understanding of loan processing and underwriting.
 In spring 2024, he graduated from the University of Wisconsin- Whitewater with a Bachelor of Business Administration.

 Currently Ben works full-time as a Concierge Representative.
-He finds the growth opportunities and supportive staff at TIC particularly rewarding, application how colleagues are always willing to assist with any issues or concerns.
-His Daily responsibilities involve interaction with Dealers, entering new applications, and addressing inquiries to ensure efficient and effective service.
+He finds the growth opportunities and supportive staff at TIC particularly rewarding, especially how colleagues are always willing to assist with any issues or concerns.
+His daily responsibilities involve interaction with Dealers, entering new applications, and addressing inquiries to ensure efficient and effective service.

 The Value that resonates most with Ben is Excellence and Integrity.
 He believes that striving for excellence means exceeding Dealers’ expectations and ensuring that all interactions are seamless and efficient.
 This commitment to high standards is crucial for fostering positive relationships.